gummyworm/monster/README.md

 program state.
 It offers the same functionality as the GUI debugger plus a plethora of other commands to manipulate the program state.

+### File Redirection
+The output from a given monitor command can be redirected to file instead of the screen by using the redirect (`>`) operator.
+When placed at the end of a command, the redirect operator writes all output from that command to the following file.

+For example:
+`r > regs.txt`

+Will write the contents of the registers to the file `regs.txt`

 ### Monitor Commands
 The below table enumerates the available monitor commands and their parameters (plus optional ones).
 Most parameters may be expressions (e.g. `label+10`).